rumpkernel/rumprun-packages/rust/README.md

     rumpbake hw_virtio hello.img hello
     rumprun qemu -i hello.img

+If you don't have a display attached, you can run:

+    rumprun qemu -g "-curses" -i hello.img

+to have `qemu` display output on your terminal instead.

 ### cargo rumpbake

 When building with cargo, you can use `cargo rumpbake`, a tool which invokes